-The Trek program is a hands-on, multi-week experiential learning program delivered on-line, with a strong emphasis on peer coaching.
-Trek gives impact-focused researchers a structured methodology to discover and validate the potential real-world impact of their research.
+The Trek Program is a hands-on, multi-week experiential learning program delivered on-line, with a strong emphasis on peer coaching.
+The Trek Program gives impact-focused researchers a structured methodology to discover and validate the potential real-world impact of their research.
 It builds researchers’ skills and habits to extend investigator-led, curiosity-driven research into end-user/consumer-led research.

-Who is Trek for?
-Trek is for researchers in any field who want to embed their industry engagement and collaboration skills, validate the impact potential of their project, and build collaboration with industry, community or government partners.
-It’s primarily aimed at individual early to mid-career researchers, but it's valuable for researchers at any stage of their career who want to hone their crafts in creating impact with their research.
+Who is the Trek Program for?
+The Trek Program is for researchers in any field who want to embed their industry engagement and collaboration skills, validate the impact potential of their project, and build collaboration with industry, community, or government partners.
+It’s primarily aimed at individual early to mid-career researchers, but it's valuable for researchers at any stage of their career who want to hone their craft in creating impact with their research.

 What will I learn?

-Trek builds on the Base program, and equips you with:
+The Trek Program builds on the Base Program, and equips you with:

-Frameworks and communication skills to rapidly test and refine the value of your research with stakeholders.
+Frameworks and communication skills to rapidly test and refine the value of your research to stakeholders.

 Relationship building and stakeholder management skills including tools to develop and execute targeted engagement plans.

-Trek helps you become adept in the use of the tools and frameworks introduced in Base, and also introduces new tools and frameworks including:
+The Trek Program helps you become adept in the use of the tools and frameworks introduced in Base Program, and also introduces new tools and frameworks including:

-Problem and customer discovery: identify your most important assumption about the value of your research to stakeholders, and formulate these assumptions in a way that is clearly testable.
+Problem and customer/stakeholder discovery: identify your most important assumption about the value of your research to stakeholders, and formulate these assumptions in a way that is clearly testable.

 Ecosystem map: develop a comprehensive understanding of the sector and stakeholders in the “industry” into which your research is likely to be adopted or translated.
 Who cares most about the problem your research aims to solve?
 What drives the adoption of innovation in this sector?

-Early adopter pyramid: of all the people whose problems your research might solve, who will you engage with first?
+Early adopters: of all the people whose problems your research might solve, who will you engage with first?
 What type of engagement will this be?

-In Trek, You’ll learn about these tools, and get hands-on experience applying them to your research project and talking to real stakeholders.
+In the Trek Program, you’ll learn about these tools and get hands-on experience applying them to your research project and talking to real stakeholders.

-Trek runs over eight weeks.
+The Trek Program runs over eight weeks.
 It involves participation in online cohort-based peer coaching sessions, completion of self-paced online modules, and conducting discovery conversations with external stakeholders.
-At the conclusion of Trek, each participant presents their research impact vision and the insights they have gained during the program at an online “showcase” event.
+At the conclusion of the Trek Program, each participant presents their research impact vision and the insights they have gained during the program at an online “showcase” event.
 The total time commitment is approximately 30 hours over the eight weeks.

-Trek participation typically leads to one or more of these outcomes for your research project:
+Trek Program participation typically leads to one or more of these outcomes for your research project:

-Input and validation from research end-users or collaborators on the impact statement for a research proposition, thus improving competitiveness of research funding applications
+Input to and validation from research end-users or collaborators on the impact statement for a research project proposal - to increase the competitiveness of research funding applications.